Losant/losant-docs/docs/workflows/logic/jwt-create.md

 ## Configuration

 JWT: Create Node configuration requires at least a `JSON Template` object, `Secret Template` and an `Algorithm Type`.
 The JSON template can be given as a path from the payload or a JSON template object, both should resolve to an object.
 The secret template can either be a payload template path, or the secret key itself.
-The default alogithm type is `HS256`, see the list below for all algorithms.
+The default algorithm type is `HS256`, see the list below for all algorithms.

 ![JWT Create Node Config](/images/workflows/logic/jwt-create-node-config.png "JWT Create Node Config")

 ## Algorithm Types

 * HS256 - default
 * HS384
 * HS512